Next Chapter | Previous Chapter | Contents | Index

 out how it organises data structures.
 NASM gives no special alignment to

-structure members in its own
+structure members in its own macro, so you

 have to specify alignment yourself if the C compiler generates it.